 6. Competitive advantage is not decided by what internal business stakeholders want.Focusing inward will only drive improvements when an internal stakeholder is dissatisfied.
 In contrast, focusing on external stakeholders, customers, and the environment supports forecasting future trends and identifying profitable opportunities for growth.

 8. Competitive advantage can be undermined by focuses on protection instead of innovation.
-Defense is not a good offense as it is reactive and will often seek to protect outdated strategies, technologies, competencies, attitudes, and assumptions.
+Defense is not a good offense.
+It is reactive and often protects outdated strategies, technologies, competencies, attitudes, and assumptions.
 Profitable growth requires an outward focus.

 9. Competitive Advantage is not a myth.
-Building a product/ service configuration that fails to meet excellence on all measures and KPI’s can only leave room other competitors to advance (and dominate market share).
+Building a product or service configuration that does not excel in all measures and KPIs is risky.
+It leaves room for competitors to advance.
+They could potentially dominate market share.

 Being Agile as a Competitive Advantage

 Business value should be defined to include revenue, quality, efficiency, productivity, cost, branding, relationships, and maintained competitive advantage(s).
-As a result of increasingly scarce resources many of these values are diminished during a recession despite the company’s best attempts to mitigate such impacts.
+Resources are increasingly scarce.
+As a result, many of these values are diminished during a recession.
+The company makes its best attempts to mitigate such impacts.

 Innovate Vancouver - Business Values as a Core Competency

-Risk is largely summarized as the extent to which the corporation proactively identifies oncoming changes and responds to them in a timely manner.
+Risk is summarized as the extent to which the corporation proactively identifies oncoming changes.
+It also involves responding to them in a timely manner.

 Agility, informed by this accurate vision of things to come, is inferred as the solution to address environmental risks.
-This typically represents a larger corporate competency that does not necessarily explicate the smaller skill sets, or competencies, that are required in the pursuit of agility.
+This typically represents a larger corporate competency.
+It does not necessarily explicate the smaller skill sets or competencies required in the pursuit of agility.
 Companies that contain the necessary competencies are more readily prepared to address the economic environment during a recession.

 Identifying Business Competition Opportunities